 It was then that I rose from my seat.
-Beside me was the box I had brought with me from New York containing the very file evidence of Justice Kahn's on-the-bench misconduct in the Election Law case, which the ABA representative for the Second Circuit had wilfully failed to examine.
 The transcript of the June 25, 1996 Senate Judiciary Committee "hearing" reflects the following colloquy between me and Chairman Kyl (Exhibit "H", pp. 790-791):

 Sassower: "Senator, there is citizen opposition to Judge Kahn's nomination" Sen. Kyle: "Let me just conclude the hearing, if we could."
 Sassower: "We request the opportunity to testify."

 Sen. Kyle: "The committee will be in order."

+Sassower: "We requested the opportunity 3 months ago, over 3 months

+Sen. Kyle: "The committee will stand in recess until the police can restore order."

+[Recess]

-Sassower: "We requested the opportunity 3 months ago, over 3 months ago^7 " Sen. Kyle: "The committee will stand in recess until the police can restore order."
-[Recess] Sen. Kyle: "As the chair was announcing, we will keep the record open for 3 days for anyone who wishes to submit testimony, and that includes anyone in the audience, or questions from the members of the committee to the panel.
-Should you have any additional questions, of course, you are welcome to discuss with staff any other questions you have concerning the procedure.
+Sen. Kyle: "As the chair was announcing, we will keep the record open for 3 days for anyone who wishes to submit testimony, and that includes anyone in the audience, or questions from the members of the committee to the panel.
+Should you have any additional questions, of course you are welcome to discuss with staff any other questions you have concerning the procedure.

 The full committee will take up the full slate of nominations both for the circuit court and for the district court at the earliest opportunity.
 I cannot tell you exactly when, but I will certainly recommend that it be done at the earliest opportunity and I do not see any reason for delay.

 Senator Simon, do you have anything else that you wish to add?"

-7 Out of nervousness, I erred.
-April 19, 1996 - the date I had contacted the Committee regarding CJA's request to testify in opposition to Justice Kahn's confirmation - was more than two, not three, months earlier.

-Page Eleven

-Sen. Simon: "No. I think we have excellent nominees before us and I hope we can move expeditiously."8
+Sen. Simon: "No. I think we have excellent nominees before us and I hope we can move expeditiously."

 Sen. Kyle: "I certainly reflect that same point of view.
 Thank you again for being here.
-We thank everyone in the audience, and I again would say there are 3 days for anyone in the audience to submit any additional statements if you have them.
+We thank everyone in the audience, and I again would say there are 3 days for anyone in the audience to submit and additional statements if you have them.
 Thank you.
-The committee stands adjourned."
+The committee stands adjourned.

 It must be noted that in the "recess" noted by the transcript (Exhibit "H", p.
 791), which was truly momentary, at least one police officer rushed to me and threatened that I would be removed if I said another word.
 This officer was one of about five other police officers who were waiting at the side of the room, summoned, I believe, by the Committee's Documents Clerk for the purpose of intimidating me.
-This, because I had refused to be intimidated by the Clerk's inexplicable surveillance of me, which included his shadowing me about the Senate Judiciary Committee's hearing room from the time I walked in shortly before 2:00 p.m., bullying me and gratuitously warning he was going to have me removed.
+This, being CJA's request to testify in opposition-was not more than three months earlier.
+It was more than two months earlier.